amroczeK/pokemon-nestjs-ts/README.md

 - Mitigating common attack vectors by setting HTTP response headers using Helmet.
 - Rate limiting to prevent-brute force attacks, by limiting application to 10 requests within 60 second time period as an example.
 - Implementation and usage of open source API gateway proxying traffic to services within Docker network.
 [Kong API Gateway](https://docs.konghq.com/gateway/latest/)
+- Secure the client (Swagger), preventing unauthenticated requests to backend API's

 ### Todo implementations

 - Containerize and configure API Gateway.
 (Completed using [Kong API Gateway](https://docs.konghq.com/gateway/latest/))
-- Authentication and Authorization, secure endpoints.
+- Authentication to secure client/endpoints.
+(Completed using Kong, Keycloak and OIDC)
+- Authorization/Role-based access control to determine what users can do.
 - Microservices Architecture

 ## Prerequisites